python/mypy/docs/source/tutorial.rst

 Supporting runtime checking of casts such as the above when using Python semantics would require emulating reified generics and this would be difficult to do and would likely degrade performance and make code more difficult to read.
 You should not rely in your programs on casts being checked at runtime.
 Use an assertion if you want to perform an actual runtime check.
 Casts are used to silence spurious type checker warnings.

-You don't need a cast for expressions with type Any, of when assigning to a variable with type Any, as was explained earlier.
+You don't need a cast for expressions with type ``Any``, of when assigning to a variable with type ``Any``, as was explained earlier.

-You can cast to a dynamically typed value by just calling Any:
+You can cast to a dynamically typed value by just calling ``Any``:

 .. code-block:: python